 Pickleball Gear

-Honolulu Sword & Shield J2NF – explosive fiberglass power with a broad sweet spot
+Honolulu Sword & Shield J2NF – a near-perfect paddle at a sub-$200 price

-The Honolulu J2NF is the follow-up to the popular Sword & Shield J2K paddle – one of the best control paddles on the market.
-It retains its massive sweet spot for 10/10 forgiveness but brings more pop and power.
+The Honolulu J2NF is the follow-up to the popular Sword & Shield J2K paddle – already one of the best control paddles on the market.
+The new paddle retains its massive sweet spot for 10/10 forgiveness but brings more pop and power.

 With the J2NF, Honolulu joins the foam core revolution.
 This should result in a more durable, longer lasting paddle, which is one of the reasons it costs $40 more than the J2K.